Big & Beautiful

-Big & Beautiful is the third studio album by American hip hop trio the Fat Boys.
+Big & Beautiful is the third studio album by American hip hop trio Fat Boys.
 It was released in 1986 through Sutra Records, marking the group's final release for the label.
 The recording sessions took place at Brooklyn Music Factory, D&D Studios, Quad Recording Studios, and Synth-Net, Inc. The album was produced by Dave Ogrin, Fresh Gordon, the Latin Rascals, and the Fat Boys, with Gary Rottger serving as co-producer.
 In the United States, the album peaked at number 62 on the Top Pop Albums and number 10 on the Top Black Albums charts.
 It was supported with two singles: "Sex Machine" and "In the House", both went charted on the Hot Black Singles chart, reaching No. 23 and 51, respectively.

 Critical reception

 The Philadelphia Inquirer wrote that the group "overcomes charges of being a mere novelty act with its spectacularly successful interpretation of James Brown's 'Sex Machine', which manages to make clear the roots of funk that lie deep within rap."
 The New York Times noted that the album "can rapidly become wearing, once the initial impact of its jokes and satire wear off".